Akash-Mittal/aws-sqs-queue-status/README.md

 - Some scenarios that needs handling - When 2 Valid Q  and 1 Invalid, Q without DLQ and other edge cases
 - To run the python script please use run.sh
 - AWS Default profile is picked up - TD - externalize the env. variable as per enironment.
+- This file is generated via AI then - manually updated.

 ```markdown